 Here’s a look at Hajj, an annual pilgrimage to Mecca in Saudi Arabia.

-On average, more than two million Muslims a year perform the pilgrimage, but since 2020, attendance has been restricted due to the coronavirus pandemic.
+On average, more than two million Muslims a year perform the pilgrimage.

-June 26, 2023 - The Hajj pilgrimage is expected to start (dates may vary slightly for different countries depending on the sighting of the New Moon).
+June 14-19, 2024 - The Hajj pilgrimage is expected to take place (dates may vary slightly for different countries depending on the sighting of the New Moon).

 Hajj, Hadj or Hadjdj - the spelling HAJJ is the preferred CNN style.